 Spring time is here and with it comes deck building season.
 This is the time of year when our millwork department spends 75% of the day grooving Ipe decking boards for hidden fasteners.
 At any given moment there are several trucks being loaded with Ipe or Cumaru or Tigerwood decking to be shipped off to our customers around the country.
 As we have written about on this blog … [Read more...] about Tigerwood Decking or Ipe or Cumaru: Tropical Decking Choices

-This FAS Poplar is almost 100% clear, 10" wide and 12' long.
-It is much higher grade than the furniture maker needs, but perfect for millwork.
 For more than a century, the hardwood lumber industry has held to a central grading standard established by the National Hardwood Lumber Association (NHLA).
-Thanks to the foresight of the early founders of the NHLA in 1898, some order has been added to … [Read more...] about Understanding Hardwood Lumber Grading
+Thanks to the foresight of the early founders of the NHLA in 1898, some order has been added to the chaos that had become the lumber trade.
+Finally there was a standardized system of grading to determine quality of lumber.
+Today we take this … [Read more...] about Understanding Hardwood Lumber Grading

 Plywood is confusing.
 There, I said it.
-Especially when it comes to how the sheet of plywood is constructed.
+Plywood pricing is even more confusing.
+Plywood thicknesses are a major factor in quality and pricing.
+But the thickness isn't always consistent.
+This is especially true when it comes to how the sheet of plywood is constructed.
 You can have 2 panels of identical species and thickness, but is one sheet the same as the other?
-Is a 3/4 sheet with 12 plies actually better than a 3/4 sheet with 6 plies?
-As always, the answer is a frustrating and maddening, "maybe."
-In theory, more plies is better and … [Read more...] about Does Number of Plies in a Sheet of Plywood Matter?
+Is a 3/4 sheet with 12 … [Read more...] about Plywood Thicknesses Depend on Number of Plies

 Easy answer: you can't...
 That's not entirely true.
 You could dry the timbers in a vacuum kiln and definitely not use them outside and keep them away from direct sunlight.
 Probably a good idea to speak in low, soothing tones around those timbers too.
 I joke, but the reality is that these cracks or checks are just the nature of wood.
 Checking can be controlled in "regular" sized 4/4 through 8/4 or … [Read more...] about How to Prevent Cracks in Your Large Timbers

-One of the things than can be very difficult when working with wood is the range of colors you find within a single species.
-What makes it even more difficult is that all woods will change color throughout the process from sawmill to finished project and then years down the road.
-Wood like all materials fades in the sunlight, but some woods also undergo actual chemical changes that change the … [Read more...] about Wood Color Changes Explained
+One thing that is difficult when working with wood is the range of colors you find within a single species.
+All woods will change color throughout the process from sawmill to finished project.
+Wood continues to change color years down the road.
+It fades in the sunlight, but some woods also undergo chemical changes that change the wood color.
+The one thing you can count on is the color will … [Read more...] about Wood Color Changes Explained

 When you buy decking boards, they are already planed on 4 faces (S4S) and usually have the sharp corners eased (E4E).
 Depending on whether you are face screwing or using a clip system, there may or may not be a groove routed on the edges.
 This is a product ready to install right?
 But is it a finished product?
 Absolutely not, and this is where many homeowners and even contractors get confused and … [Read more...] about Ipe Deck Maintenance: New Decking is Not a Finished Product